YouDirk/libathome/README.md

 $> pacman -Syu
 ```

-Then install at least ths following MSYS2/MinGW packages: `git`,
+Then install at least the following MSYS2/MinGW packages: `git`,
 `make` and `g++`.
 If you are finished and have cloned the repository
 to your local machine then run `make` to check for other dependencies.